edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 have its own folder within that, and the handlers should be defined inside a ``route.ts`` file inside the route's folder.

-Let's generate a new folder for the answer generation route inside ``app/api``.
+Let's create a new folder for the answer generation route inside ``app/api``.

 .. code-block:: bash